MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/urlfetch-example.md

   // To get a fileId or spreadsheetId, please see
   // https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id.

-  // The file must contain a single bid multipler value (for example,1.1),
+  // The file must contain a single bid multiplier value (for example,1.1),
   // which is used to update keyword bids. const fileId = 'your-file-id';